lionirdeadman/lionirdeadman.github.io/content/2020-12-29-wogue-is-not-a-good-person.md

 > You may get special treatment on other places!
 But not on baby Wogue World!

-Oh yeah, because being an unwelcoming piece of shit to women is clearly the appropriate thing to say in an industry which is primarly male.
-No, seriously, fuck you Wogue.
+Oh yeah, because being an unwelcoming to women is clearly the appropriate thing to say in an industry which is primarly male.
+No, seriously, how do you just wake up one day and say this?

-Oh, more sauce!
+Oh, it gets worse!
 In a [comment under the video](https://www.youtube.com/watch?v=gMlls1eUVGE&lc=Ugw4C3Ssy_Uu5nj8E6p4AaABAg) :

 > testing various stuff, and one of them is like how many will unsubscribe after this!! not that i care, but still super curious :p